MSc Counselling

 Learning

-In combination with the one day a week attendance on campus, in years two and three you’ll take a placement as a counsellor – an essential part of your professional training.
+In combination with the one day a week attendance on campus, in Years 2 and 3 you’ll take a placement as a counsellor – an essential part of your professional training.

 Assessment